Ciaanh/XPChronicle/docs/MIGRATION_PLAN.md

 2. Remove `ui/xpbar/` directory and all contents
 3. Update `Frames.xml` to remove V1 includes
 4. Update `.toc` file to remove V1 file references
-5. Migrate any remaining V1-specific features to V2
+5. Migrate any remaining V1-specific features to
-6. Update XPBar controller to V2-only
+6. Update XPBar controller to -only
 7. Remove V1 compatibility shims

 **Deliverables**:
-- Clean codebase with only V2 architecture
+- Clean codebase with only  architecture
 - Reduced LOC by ~50%
 - Simplified maintenance burden